 Competitive trading conditions in both insurance and reinsurance markets persist.
 Fuelled by excessive capital, rates remain under pressure and widening coverage is commonplace.
-New categories of emerging risks including cyber, telematics/autonomous driving and socio-political classes are developing, all seeking cover from an industry whose knowledge is still evolving; new development is the implementation of Artificial Intelligence in many areas.
-All these new developments bring perils but also opportunities.
+New categories of emerging risks including cyber, telematics/autonomous driving and socio-political classes are developing, all seeking cover from an industry whose knowledge is still evolving.
+New developments include the implementation of Artificial Intelligence in many areas and the development of InsurTech.
+All these new developments bring potential perils but also opportunities.

-During the review period, the global market experienced multiple loss events (hurricanes), but none were of sufficient scale to cause significant impact to GBO's profitability.
+During 2018, the global market experienced multiple loss events (hurricanes and wildfires in the US and typhoons in Asia), but none were of sufficient scale to cause significant impact to GBO's profitability.
+Deterioriation on the motor business side is a matter of concern but GBO has taken measures to keep the situation under control.